 With the farro and eggs and chickpeas, plus SO much bacon, this is a seriously filling salad.
-But you know I’m not going to stop you if you feel the need to add some chicken to the equation.
-Salmon would be great too!
+But you know I'm not going to stop you if you feel the need to add some chicken to the equation.
+Some slow-baked salmon would be great too!

 Meal Prep Ideas

 I've found this warm bacon salad holds up quite well in the fridge so is great to prep for lunches - but, of course, you'll lose the "warm" from the "warm bacon salad" part.
 Not a big deal, and more importantly, still delicious.

 However, you can absolutely prepare everything ahead of time and either keep all the components in the fridge separately to assemble day-of, or combine all the ingredients except the dressing and do it that way.
 Either works!